-Crustal heterogeneities in the European plate, constituting the northern foreland of the Alps, principally derive from different terranes that collided during the Carboniferous age Variscan orogeny (Franke, 2000).
+Crustal heterogeneities on the European plate, constituting the northern foreland of the Alps, principally derive from different terranes that collided during the Carboniferous age Variscan orogeny (Franke, 2000).
 Collision during orogenesis resulted in the juxtaposition of crustal domains with differing properties next to one another, such as Moldanubia and Saxothuringia, (Babuška and Plomerová, 1992; Freymark at al., 2016) and also resulted in the creation of the Vosges, Black Forest and Bohemian massifs.
-The locations of all relevant tectonic features within the region can be found in Fig. 1a.

-As a consequence of the collision of the Adriatic plate with the European plate from the Cretaceous until the present (Handy et al., 2010), heterogeneity within the Alpine orogen is also very pronounced, however different interpretations exist on the plate provenance of some features.
+As a consequence of the collision of the Adriatic plate with the European plate from the Cretaceous until the present (Handy et al., 2010), heterogeneity within the Alpine orogen is also very pronounced, however differing interpretations exist on the plate provenance of some features.
 Traditionally, the Alps have been split into distinct zones according to their plate of origin and metamorphic history, such as the Adriatic derived Austro-Alpine and Southern Alps, the European derived Helvetic Alps and the Penninic zone representing distal margin units and slivers of oceanic crust (Schmid et al., 1989).
-The Briançonnais crustal block that lies within the Penninic zone derives from the Iberian plate (Frisch, 1979).
-More recent works examining the plate provenance of Alpine zones have reinterpreted some features such as the Tauern Window from Penninic origin to European plate origin (Schmid et al., 2004).
+The Brianconnais crustal block that lies within the Penninic zone derives from the Iberian plate (Frisch, 1979).
+Newer works examining the plate provenance of Alpine zones have reinterpreted some features such as the Tauern Window from Penninic origin to European plate origin (Schmid et al., 2004).

-Density distribution throughout the lithosphere of the region is also affected by mantle features and sedimentary depocentres.
-The three main depocentres within the region are the Po Basin of the southern foreland, the Molasse Basin of the northern foreland and the Upper Rhine Graben, also within the northern foreland, that formed as part of the European Cenozoic Rift System in the Eocene (Dèzes at el., 2004).
-Anomalously high densities within the crust are present in the Western Alps, in the Ivrea Zone and along its sub-surface continuation to the South to the Ligurian Sea, as a result of a South East dipping mantle wedge, where mantle and lower crustal rocks are present at upper crustal depths (Zingg et al., 1990) and even at the surface (Pistone et al., 2017 and therein).
+Density distribution throughout the crust of the region is also affected by mantle features and regions of thinned crust resulting in sedimentary depocentres.
+The crust is thinned at three main depocentres within the region, the Po Basin of the southern foreland, the Molasse Basin of the northern foreland and the Upper Rhine Graben, also within the northern foreland, that formed as part of the European Cenozoic Rift System in the Eocene (Dèzes at el., 2004).
+Anomalously high densities within the crust are present in the Western Alps, within the Ivrea Zone, as a result of a South East dipping mantle wedge, where mantle and lower crustal rocks are present at upper crustal depths (Zingg et al., 1990) and even at the surface (Pistone et al., 2017 and therein).

-Previous published interpretations of crustal features within the orogen have been primarily based upon 2D seismic sections (e.g Brückl et al., 2007), tending to result in simple models.
-However, lateral differences in crustal structure have been demonstrated, even at short wavelength, for example through the deployment of parallel seismological profiles, spaced 15 km apart across the Eastern Alps (Hetényi et al. 2018a), indicating the need for more complex models.
-Studies that have integrated multiple geo-scientific datasets to create 3D models of the region, have either focussed on smaller sub-sections of the Alps (Ebbing, 2002; Ebbing et al., 2006) or included the Alps as part of a much larger study area (E.g. Tesauro et al., 2008).
+Previous published interpretations of crustal features within the orogen have been primarily based upon 2D seismic sections (e.g Brückl et al., 2007), tending to result in simplistic models.
+However, significant lateral differences in crustal structure have been demonstrated, through the deployment of parallel seismological profiles, spaced 15 km apart in the Eastern Alps (Hetényi et al. 2018), indicating the need for more complex models.
+Studies that have integrated multiple geo-scientific datasets to create 3D models of the region, have either focussed on smaller sub-sections of the Alps (Ebbing, 2002) or included the Alps as part of a much larger study area (E.g. Tesauro et al., 2008).
 Therefore the generation of a 3D, crustal scale, gravity constrained, structural model of the Alps and their forelands at an appropriate resolution could be used to more accurately describe crustal heterogeneity in the region.
-The generation of such an Alpine-wide specific model is made possible by the existence of seismological results from numerous published deep seismic surveys (e.g. Zuerich, 1981; Gajewski & Prodehl, 1985; Yan and Mechie, 1989; Ye et al., 1995; Brückl et al., 2007) that have been completed throughout the region, and available high quality global gravity field models (e.g. Förste et al., 2014).

-Within this current work, such data is integrated in a common frame to give insights into the distribution of densities within the crust as constrained by 3D gravity modelling across the vast majority of the Alpine region and its forelands for the first time, so that questions about the relationship between the distribution of densities within the crust and seismicity and deformation patterns can be addressed.
+The generation of such an Alpine-wide specific model is made possible by the existence of seismological results from numerous published deep seismic surveys that have been completed throughout the region and available high quality global gravity field models.
+Within this current work, such data is integrated to give insights into the distribution of densities within the crust as constrained by 3D gravity modelling across the vast majority of the Alpine region and its forelands for the first time, so that questions about the relationship between the distribution of densities within the crust and seismicity and deformation patterns can be answered.